tyvonnou/ergo-fps/README.md

 # First FPS

-Metroidvania like, where guns are arms because in French arme = gun, haha!
+Metroidvania like, where guns are arms because in French arm = weapon, haha!

 Use different weapons to open doors, you can also jump!
 Amazing